After a successful in-person Summit in 2021, we are excited to bring the Summit back to Annapolis for our 6th year July 20th-22nd 2022!

-The most valuable industry learning happens when like-minded communications and advocacy professionals gather to share their experiences, collaborate to overcome common obstacles, and strive to elevate the practice of modern public affairs.
+The most valuable industry learning happens when like-minded advocacy professionals gather to share their experiences, collaborate to overcome common obstacles, and strive to elevate the practice of modern public affairs.

 For this reason, we launched the inaugural Buzz Advocacy Summit in 2016, and the event was a resounding success.
-After canceling the 2020 Buzz Advocacy Summit due to COVID-19, we are excited to announce we will be resuming our in-person Summit in Annapolis, MD in 2021 from October 27th-29th.
+Now, due to popular demand, the Summit will return to Annapolis, MD for its 6th year in 2022 from July 20th-22nd.

 Unlike a typical conference, our approach is for the best in the industry to teach the best in the industry.
 This is why all invitees are asked to participate as a presenter, roundtable facilitator, or session moderator.